python-genai

 )

-while tuning_job.state in running_states:
+while tuning_job.state not in completed_states:

 print(tuning_job.state)